Efficiency of estimators for locally asymptotically normal quantum statistical models: Introduction

 \begin{theorem}[Asymptotic representation theorem] Assume that $\{ P_{\theta}^{(n)} : \theta\in\Theta\subset\R^{d}\}$ is LAN at $\theta_{0}\in\Theta$.
 Let $T^{(n)}$ be statistics on the local models $P_{\theta_{0}+h/\sqrt{n}}^{(n)}$ that are weakly convergent under every $h\in\R^d$.
 Then, there exists a randomized statistic $T$ on the Gaussian shift model $N(Jh,J)$ such that $T^{(n)}\conv hT $ for every $h$. \end{theorem}

 For an accessible proof, see Appendix \ref{suppl:clan}.
 Theorem \ref{thm:crep} allows us to deduce in several precise mathematical senses that no estimator can asymptotically do better than what can be achieved in the limiting Gaussian shift model.
-For example, this theorem leads to the convolution theorem, which tells us that \emph{regular} estimators (estimators whose asymptotic behaviour in a small neighbourhood of $\theta_0$ is more or less stable as the parameter varies) have a limiting distribution which in a very strong sense is more disperse than the optimal limiting distribution which we expect from the limiting statistical problem.
-Another option is to use the representation theorem to derive the asymptotic minimax theorem, telling us that the worst behaviour of an estimator as $\theta$ varies in a shrinking neighbourhood of $\theta_0$ cannot improve on what we expect from the limiting problem.
-This theorem applies to \emph{all} possible estimators, but only discusses their \emph{worst} behaviour in a neighbourhood of $\theta_0$.
+For example, this theorem leads to the convolution theorem, which tells us that \emph{regular} estimators (estimators whose asymptotic behavior in a small neighborhood of $\theta_0$ is more or less stable as the parameter varies) have a limiting distribution which in a very strong sense is more disperse than the optimal limiting distribution which we expect from the limiting statistical problem.
+Another option is to use the representation theorem to derive the asymptotic minimax theorem, telling us that the worst behavior of an estimator as $\theta$ varies in a shrinking neighborhood of $\theta_0$ cannot improve on what we expect from the limiting problem.
+This theorem applies to \emph{all} possible estimators, but only discusses their \emph{worst} behavior in a neighborhood of $\theta_0$.